-Time Capsule Question 60
+Time Capsule

 This question was asked for the first time in 2001.
-Over 52 per cent of Australians gave consent to have their name-identified data kept confidential for 99 years, to be released in 2100.
-In 2006, all Australians are again being asked if they would like to have their name-identified data retained and kept confidential for 99 years, then released in 2105 for research purposes.
+In 2006 over 56 per cent of Australians gave consent to have their name-identified data kept confidential for 99 years, to be released in 2105.
+In 2011, all Australians are again being asked if they would like to have their name-identified data retained and kept confidential for 99 years, released in 2110 for research purposes.

-If you answer "Yes, agrees" in this question and sign the form at Q61, your actual paper Census form will not be stored, but your name-identified Census information will be preserved on microfilm.
-This will be held securely by the National Archives of Australia, and will not be made available for research purposes until 2105.
+If you answer 'Yes, agrees' in this question and sign the form at Question 61, your actual paper Census form will not be stored, but your name-identified Census information will be preserved on microfilm.
+This will be held securely by the National Archives of Australia, and will not be made available for research purposes until 2110.

-If you mark "No, does not agree" or leave this question blank, or do not sign the form at Q61, your name and address information will be destroyed once statistical processing has been completed.
+If you mark 'No, does not agree' or leave this question blank, or do not sign the form at Question 61, your name and address information will be destroyed once statistical processing has been completed.